College Basketball Preseason Top 25

 - Who’s gone: Kevin Knox, Shai Gilgeous-Alexander, Hamidou Diallo*, Jarred Vanderbilt*

 - Who do they add: Immanuel Quickley, Keldon Johnson, Tyler Herro, E.J.
-Montgomery
+Montgomery, Ashton Hagans*

 - Projected starting lineup: Immanuel Quickly, Tyler Herro, Keldon Johnson, Wenyen Gabriel*, P.J.
 Washington*